John Stewart (campaigner): Low traffic neighbourhoods

-In 2023 he set up "Social Environmental Justice" which campaigns against Low Traffic Neighbourhoods and protected space for cycling on main roads (particularly 'bus stop bypasses').
-The group and its members have repeatedly been quoted by Steve Bird at The Telegraph (which has a consistent negative editorial position on climate and active travel) and Andrew Ellson at The Times, who has published numerous anti-LTN and anti-active-travel stories.
+In 2023 he set up 'Social Environmental Justice' which campaigns against low traffic neighbourhoods and protected space for cycling on main roads (particularly 'bus stop bypasses').
+The group and its members have repeatedly been quoted by Steve Bird at The Daily Telegraph (which has a consistent negative editorial position on climate and active travel) and Andrew Ellson at The Times, who has published numerous anti-LTN and anti-active-travel stories.

 Aircraft noise

 With the roads programme in decline, Stewart switched his attention to tackling noise and nuisance from aircraft.
 Over the next decade, he established what John Vidal of The Guardian described as "possibly the most formidable coalition ever formed against any single building project in Britain" to oppose the controversial third runway at Heathrow.
 Using similar alliance-building tactics to those he'd developed at ALARM-UK, he became chair of the group HACAN (Heathrow Association for the Control of Aircraft Noise) ClearSkies, representing 60 community groups and 5,000 other individuals opposed to Heathrow Airport's proposed expansion plans.
 Stewart's approach, "unity of purpose, diversity of tactics", was credited with enabling radical direct action protesters to work alongside conventional campaigners, council leaders, and MPs, and the runway was scrapped in 2010.
-Stewart later commented: "Never in UK history had the aviation industry suffered such a rebuff".
+Stewart later commented: "never in UK history had the aviation industry suffered such a rebuff".
 The long-term outcome proved uncertain, however.
 After a further decade of political and legal debate, in December 2020, the UK Supreme Court paved the way for Heathrow Airport to seek planning permission for a third runway.